Red Hat OpenShift deployment guide#

 starburst-enterprise-production.
 Click Create.

-that points to the appropriate Kubernetes service.
-To create a route, go to the
+to the appropriate Kubernetes service.
+To create a route, go to the OCP web

-starburst in the Service field and ensure the correct port mapping in the
+the Service field and ensure the correct port mapping in the Target port

 If you need Ranger in your cluster, you can install it using Starburst’s Helm chart.
 To configure Ranger, read our Configuring Starburst Enterprise with Ranger in Kubernetes documentation.

 Your cluster is now operational!
 You can now connect to it with your client tools, and start querying your data sources.

 Follow these steps to quickly test your deployed cluster:

 Create a route to the default ‘starburst’ service.
 If you changed the name in the